FrancescoRocca/myclib/README.md

 ## Features

+All the features listed are Thread-safe.

-- Thread-safe hashmaps
+- Hashmaps
-- Thread-safe dynamic strings
+- Strings
-- Thread-safe circular queues
+- Circular queues
-- Thread-safe vectors
+- Vectors
 - Stack

 ## Usage